Designing Phase Sensitive Probes of Monopole Superconducting Order: Tight-binding model of Josephson junction

 \section{Tight-binding model of Josephson junction}

-We describe the tight-binding model used to model the SIS Josephson junction, as used in Sec.~\ref{subsec:JG.tbm}, \ref{sec:JL}, and \ref{sec:distinguish_from_chiral_SCs}.
+We describe the tight-binding model used to model a Josephson junction, as used in Sec.~\ref{subsec:JG.tbm}, \ref{sec:JL}, and \ref{sec:distinguish_from_chiral_SCs}.
 For the following analysis, we consider a junction along the $x$ direction without loss of generality.
 We take periodic boundary conditions in the $y$ and $z$ directions, with transverse momenta $k_y$ and $k_z$ being conserved across the junction barrier.
-For given conserved momenta $k_y$ and $k_z$, we treat the SIS junction as a pseudo-1D junction in the $x$ direction with $2N_x$ sites, in which the barrier is located between $n_x = N_x$ and $n_x = N_x+1$.
+For given conserved momenta $k_y$ and $k_z$, we treat the junction as a pseudo-$1$D junction in the $x$ direction with $2N_x$ sites, where the barrier is located between $n_x = N_x$ and $n_x = N_x+1$.
 We consider the Hamiltonian of a Josephson junction,

 in Eq.~\eqref{BdG_JJ}.
-The bulk superconductors at the left (right) side are given by
+The bulk superconductors at the left (right) side are given by \begin{widetext}